End War Forever Survey

 “No war for no reason is bullying, what if the rolls were reversed how would the other feel if they were over powered, weak, hungry, wondering why so and so country is treating them like this.”
 “War is quick and simple thus making it weak, but peace and enduring the outcome is strength that we all have.”

 Comment Q 5 and 6: Perhaps these numbers suggest "war dominant consciousness" is a malleable mentality and humanity agrees war is subject to justice.
-Voting law dominant conscious.
+Open to law dominant conscious.

 Q7.
 Justice is the answer to war?